onkarr19/pulsechat/backend/README.md

 # Pulsechat Microservices Architecture

-Pulsechat is a microservices-based messaging app developed in Golang, designed to provide secure and efficient end-to-end encrypted messaging, group messaging, and file sharing.
+Pulsechat is a microservices-based messaging app being developed in Golang, designed to provide secure and efficient end-to-end encrypted messaging, group messaging, and file sharing.

 ## Services